JustACryptoMoth/Juno-Hello-World/README.md

 // Returns the amount of votes of each (string) answer for a given poll fn get_poll_voted_answers(_poll_id: u64) -> HashMap<String, u32>

+////////////////////////////////////
+// Methods that modify poll data: //
+////////////////////////////////////

+// User (self) upvotes the poll.
+Increments the QuestionUpvotes value within the poll.
+// Result is error if unsuccessful, or value of new upvotes if successful. fn upvote_poll(_poll_id: u64) -> Result

+// User (self) downvotes the poll.
+Increments the QuestionDownvotes value within the poll.
+// Result is error if unsuccessful, or value of new downvotes if successful. fn downvote_poll(_poll_id: u64) -> Result

+// Returns the poll type (Simple = always asks Yes / No / No with Veto / Abstain with 1 choice each.
+// Multi allows custom responses with multiple possible responses.) fn get_poll_type(_poll_id: u64) -> String

 //////////////////////////////////////////////////////////////
 // Methods that return addresses of poll creators & voters: //